 i.
 The scheduling of games, fields and referees for all Island Cup games is the responsibility of the District hosting the age group / gender that each association is hosting.
-Field information and game times shall be given to the Island Cup Committee for posting on the Island Cup website as early as possible, but at a minimum no later than one week prior to the start of the competition.
+Field information and game times shall be given to the Regional Organizing Committee for posting on the Island Cup website as early as possible, but at a minimum no later than one week prior to the start of the competition.

 ii.
-Home teams for each of the round robin games will be determined by random draw prior to the start of the competition.
-The host association or club will not be granted the home team status.
+Each association will host one game between the two qualifying teams from their respective districts prior to the weekend of the Island Cup Final.
+The 2 qualifying teams from UISA will play against each other and the 2 LISA qualifying teams will play against each other in their respective districts whether or not the Association is hosting that age group.

 iii.
-Teams are expected and obliged to fulfill their commitment to the competition once they have qualified and confirmed their entry.
+Home teams for each game will be determined by random draw prior to the start of the competition.
+The host association or club may only earn home team status through random draw.

 iv.
-IF any teams are unable to fulfill their obligation to the competition, written notice must be given at least 4 weeks prior to the start of the Island Cup.
+Teams must fulfill their commitment to the competition once they have qualified and confirmed their entry.

 v.
-If any teams do withdraw from the competition, it is the responsibility of the Association from which the club resides to find a suitable replacement team to enter the tournament.
+If any teams are unable to fulfill their obligation to the competition, written notice must be given at least 4 weeks prior to the start of the Island Cup.

 vi.
-If no replacement teams from the District that withdrew from the Island Cup are available to enter into the competition, replacement teams may enter from the other District even if the result will be an unequal representation from each association.
+If any teams do withdraw from the competition, it is the responsibility of the Association from which the club resides to find a suitable replacement team to enter the tournament.

 vii.
-Extensions for commitment to entry in to the competition will not be given.
+If no replacement teams from the District that withdrew from the Island Cup are available to enter into the competition, replacement teams may enter from the other District.

 viii.
-Failure to fulfill a commitment (scheduled game) in this competition can result in disciplinary action.
+Failure to fulfill a commitment (scheduled game) in this competition shall result in disciplinary action.

 d.
 Official Team Roster